umr-marbec/datarmor-documentation/README.md

 $MPI_LAUNCH program.exe >& out
 ```

-In the above, 2 nodes, each containing 28 cores are requested, so 56 cores un total
+In the above, 2 nodes, each containing 28 cores are requested, so 56 cores in total

 ---